My Personal Teaching Philosophy

 - My goal is NOT to teach you songs but to teach you the principles that are inherent in every song.
 This will allow you to learn any song and develop your own repertoire and voice.

 - Focused, short and frequent practice is often more effective than long practice sessions.
+Here is a Checklist of Practice Principles for getting the most out of your practice sessions.

-- It is not my function to motivate a student but to help then find their own motivation.
+- It is NOT my function to motivate a student but to help then find their own motivation.

 - Any topic that will help you achieve your goals can be covered in the lessons.
+Over my 30 years of serious study with Chuck Anderson we covered a lot of music as well as dealing with students, the music business and non-music business.

 - All lessons are customized to the individual students goals.
 There is NO "One size fits all".
+You start with a blank music manuscript book and it all goes in there.
+On-line I add to your on-line equivalent.

 - Rhythm is an often neglected topic for most teachers and one I consider very important.
 Through Chuck Anderson's Modular Phonetic Rhythm System you'll learn Rhythm as a second language.

 - We won't learn "licks" and "riffs".
 You'll learn the underlying principles behind these "licks" and "riffs".
 Allowing you to learn, create, and develop your own.
+We work on developing your own voice as a musician.

 - Lessons focus on developing your Mind, Hands, and Ears.
 Allowing your musical creativity to come out.
-Spoiler Alert: for stringed instruments and the piano the hands take the longest to develop – It's the motor skills that take the longest to develop.
+Spoiler Alert: for stringed instruments and the piano the hands take the longest to develop – It's these motor skills that take the longest to develop.

 - Lessons are NOT school and the practice you do at home is NOT homework.
 Think of it as more like exploration vs. practice.
 It's NOT "Play, Practice, and Rules."
 It's "Work, Exploration, and the Principles of Music."
 Duke Ellington said there are two rules in music., Rule 1: there are not rules in music.
 Rule 2: See rule one."